RBI raises repo rate by 25 basis points to 6.5% from 6.25%

-Reserve Bank of India repo rate: RBI Governor Shaktikanta Das-headed Monetary Policy Committee (MPC) has raised the repo rate by 25 basis points to 6.5 per cent on Wednesday from 6.25 per cent.
+Reserve Bank of India repo rate: The Reserve Bank of India (RBI) Governor Shaktikanta Das-headed Monetary Policy Committee (MPC) has raised the repo rate by 25 basis points to 6.5 per cent on Wednesday from 6.25 per cent.
 Repo Rate (RR) is the rate at which the central bank lends money to commercial banks or financial institutions, public or private, in India against government securities.
 Das said that four MPC members voted in favour of the repo rate revision versus two members.
-The central bank said that its policy stance remains focused on withdrawal of accomodation.
+The central bank said that its policy stance remains focused on the withdrawal of accommodation.

 "Repo rate now in positive territory.
-Further action is warranted in India," said RBI Governor Shaktikanta Das said on Wednesday.
+Further action is warranted in India," noted RBI Governor Das.

 The current policy rates: